-In Fig. 2 are shown the locations of the nuclear reactors and the interim storage facilities n the Spanish territory (green colour for those facilities with casks already loaded, yellow colour for a facility already constructed but without cask loaded yet and purple for the projected centralized storage facility ‘ATC’).
+In Fig. 2 are shown the locations of the nuclear reactors and the interim storage facilities on the Spanish territory (green colour for those facilities with casks already loaded, yellow colour for a facility already constructed but without cask loaded yet and purple for the projected centralized storage facility ‘ATC’).